Kineruth/WiFi-Gathering-Analysis-System/README.md

 Project source can be downloaded from:
 ---
 https://github.com/Kineruth/Task1.git
-Program is a project for Ariel University's Object Oriented course.
+This program is a project for Ariel University's Object Oriented course.

 Authors:
 --